 Contributions - Section 5-203 of the City Charter grants the authority to establish and amend the contribution requirement to the BWL.
 The BWL establishes its minimum contribution based on an actuarially determined rate.
-For the years ended June 30, 2018 and 2017, the actual contribution rates of the BWL were 18.7 percent and 17.6 percent of covered-employee payroll, respectively.
+For the years ended June 30, 2019 and 2018, the actual contribution rates of the BWL were 16.3 percent and 18.7 percent of covered-employee payroll, respectively.

+Net OPEB Liability (Asset) - The BWL has chosen to use June 30, 2019 as its measurement date for fiscal year 2019.
+The June 30, 2019 reported net OPEB liability (asset) was determined using a measure of the total OPEB liability and the OPEB net position as of June 30, 2019.
+The June 30, 2019 total OPEB liability was determined by an actuarial valuation as of February 28, 2019, which used update procedures to roll forward the estimated liability to June 30, 2019.

+Notes to Financial Statements As of and for the Years Ended June 30, 2019 and 2018

-Net OPEB Liability - The BWL has chosen to use June 30, 2018 as its measurement date for fiscal year 2018.
-The June 30, 2018 reported net pension liability was determined using a measure of the total OPEB liability and the OPEB net position as of June 30, 2018.
+The BWL has chosen to use June 30, 2018 as its measurement date for fiscal year 2018.
+The June 30, 2018 reported net OPEB liability was determined using a measure of the total OPEB liability and the OPEB net position as of June 30, 2018.
 The June 30, 2018 total OPEB liability was determined by an actuarial valuation as of February 28, 2018, which used update procedures to roll forward the estimated liability to June 30, 2018.

-Notes to Financial Statements As of and for the Years Ended June 30, 2018 and 2017

-The BWL has chosen to use June 30, 2017 as its measurement date for fiscal year 2017.
-The June 30, 2017 reported net OPEB liability was determined using a measure of the total OPEB liability and the OPEB net position as of June 30, 2017.
-The June 30, 2017 total OPEB liability was determined by an actuarial valuation as of February 28, 2018.

-Actuarial Assumptions - The total OPEB liability in the June 30, 2018 and June 30, 2017 actuarial valuations were determined using the following actuarial assumptions, applied to all periods included in the measurements, unless otherwise specified:
+Actuarial Assumptions - The total OPEB liability in the June 30, 2019 and June 30, 2018 actuarial valuations were determined using the following actuarial assumptions, applied to all periods included in the measurements, unless otherwise specified: